Main keyword: antigravity cli

 New CLI user

-Start with the official install command for your operating system, authenticate with Google Sign-In, then use a simple project prompt to verify the CLI works.
+Start from the Google-owned Antigravity page for your operating system, authenticate with Google Sign-In, then use a simple project prompt to verify the CLI works.

 Open install guide